marcguery/varif/README.md

   --ncores INT              Number of parallel jobs to run --chunk-size INT          Maximal number of variants to be processed in each
                             chunk
-  --chunk-number INT        Number of chunks to process in a single batch --ped FILE                PED file
+  --nchunks INT             Number of chunks to process in a single batch --ped FILE                PED file
   --comparison STR          Compare variants between "families", "lineages",
                             "self" or "all"
-  --fixed                   Keep population-fixed variants --all-variants            Keep all variants --exclude-intergenic      Keep only variants from gene-annotated regions --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the allele
+  --nucl-window-before INT  Number of bases to include before the allele --nucl-window-after INT   Number of bases to include after the allele --prot-window-before INT  Number of amino acids to include before the allele